okhodjaev/okhodjaev.github.io/_posts/2026-05-20-governance-brief-2-the-paper-architecture.md

 ---

-*Oybek Khodjaev — over 35 years of experience in the banking sector, finance, public administration, and business in Uzbekistan and the CIS.
+*Oybek Khodjaev — over 35 years of experience in banking, finance, public administration, and business in Uzbekistan and the CIS.
 Author of the essay series "**Beyond Control: Theory of Limits of AI Governance.**" [okhodjaev.com](https://okhodjaev.com)*

-*The author develops analytical materials and architectural recommendations on AI governance, verification frameworks, and institutional readiness for government bodies, banks, and other institutions.*
+The author advises public institutions and financial organisations on AI governance, verification frameworks, and institutional readiness.